lynEcho/NBR-fairness/README.md

 We also provide our additional instructions if the original repository is not clear, as well as the hyperparameters we use.

+We set five random seed: 12345, 12321, 54321, 66688, 56789.
+And the corresponding number of the predicted files are 0, 1, 2, 3, 4.
+For G-TopFreq, P-TopFreq, GP-TopFreq, TIFUKNN, the predicted results of each run are same and not influenced by the random seed.
+Therefore, we only keep one set of predicted files with number 0.

 ### G-TopFreq, P-TopFreq, GP-TopFreq
 Three frequency based methods are under the folder "methods/g-p-gp-topfreq".